 Tone curves are a powerful tool to model 1D transformations.
-LittleCMS 2 provides several primitives to create, group and apply such tool.
-Tone Curves in LittleCMS can be bounded and unbounded, specified as math expressions or by means of tables.
+Little CMS provides several primitives to create, group and apply such tool.
+Tone Curves in the engine can be bounded and unbounded, specified as math expressions or by means of tables.
 Tone Curve primitives does support: